Lecturer and Chief Operating Officer, Center for Civil-Military Relations

 Scott served as the Deputy for Joint Experimentation at Headquarters, U.S. Pacific Command.
 He drove the creation and implementation of a revolutionary concept for joint warfare that improved the efficiency of Joint Task Force operations.
 He designed and facilitated workshops to produce standardized procedure sets, mission focused training tasks and routine technology integration exercises for Joint Task Force component commands.
 Scott drafted an objective oriented Pacific Theater Plan for Transformation to guide the integration of joint warfighting concepts, doctrinal innovations and mature technology.

-Scott drew upon extensive experience in the field of joint experimentation to develop from scratch and deliver repeatedly the resoundingly popular NS 3021 Graduate Level course on Defense Capability Development to mid career level Professionals at the Naval Postgraduate School.
-He also designed and now delivers practical exercise driven in-resident and mobile seminars on International Defense Transformation and Global Commons Security.
+Scott drew upon experience in the field of joint experimentation to develop and deliver repeatedly the NS 3021 Graduate Level course on Defense Capability Development at the Naval Postgraduate School.
+He also designed and now delivers practical exercise driven in-resident courses and a series of mobile seminars on both Defense Capability Development and Cyber Security.

-Scott conducts academic and field research, which resulted in articles published in the Partnership for Peace Consortium of Defense Academies Quarterly Journal Connections, United States Joint Force Quarterly Professional Military Journal and Marine Corps Gazette.
+Scott conducts academic and field research, which has resulted in articles published in Small Wars Journal, the Diplomat, Defense News, Connections, Joint Forces Quarterly and Marine Corps Gazette.
 His first edited volume is entitled Transforming Defense Capabilities: New Approaches for International Security (Lynne Rienner Publishers, 2009).
 His second edited book is entitled Securing Freedom in the Global Commons (Stanford University Press, 2010) and third is Conflict and Cooperation in the Global Commons (Georgetown University Press, 2012).